-The Delaware River continues to serve the County's industry needs with direct access to the Atlantic Ocean and Philadelphia Ports such as the South Jersey Port Corporation, the Port of Philadelphia, the Delaware River Port Authority and the Port of Wilmington.
+The Delaware River continues to serve the County's industry needs with direct access to the Atlantic Ocean and Philadelphia Ports such as the South Jersey Port Corporation, the Port of Philadelphia, the Delaware River Port Authority, and the Port of Wilmington.

 Freight rail service is provided by CSX and Norfolk Southern Transportation Corporation.
 The Glassboro-Camden Line (GCL) is a proposed 18-mile passenger rail line between Glassboro and Camden in Southern New Jersey.
 NJ TRANSIT is funding the \$8.1 million environmental study with DRPA acting as project manager.
-The GCL corridor traverses Gloucester and Camden counties including the communities of Glassboro, Pitman, Sewell, Mantua Twp., Deptford Twp., Wenonah, Woodbury Heights, Woodbury, Westville, Brooklawn, Gloucester City and Camden.
+The GCL corridor traverses Gloucester and Camden counties including the communities of Glassboro, Pitman, Sewell, Mantua, Deptford, Wenonah, Woodbury Heights, Woodbury, Westville, Brooklawn, Gloucester City, and Camden.

-The South Jersey Port Corporation ("SJPC") and the Gloucester County Improvement Authority has developed a new state-of-the-art marine terminal in the Borough of Paulsboro, with Holt Logistics Corp ("Holt"), with which a partnership was entered into in July 2014 for its construction.
+The South Jersey Port Corporation ("SJPC") and the Gloucester County Improvement Authority have developed a new state-of-the-art marine terminal in the Borough of Paulsboro, with Holt Logistics Corp ("Holt"), with which a partnership was entered into in July 2014 for its construction.
 Located on the banks of the Delaware River, the facility, a redevelopment of the terminal, is the first new multi-purpose marine terminal on the Delaware River in over 30 years.
-The Paulsboro Marine Terminal is a 190-acre development with a 3,000-foot-deep water berth and 21,000 feet of rail track which opened March 2, 2017.
-The terminal provides over 300 jobs, securing a new tenant from Russia with regards to steel slabs.
+The Paulsboro Marine Terminal is a 200-acre development with a 40-foot-deep water berth and 21,000 feet of rail track which opened March 2, 2017.
+The terminal provides over 300 jobs.

-In early 2021, Gloucester County announced plans to build a \$250 million facility to manufacture monopile components for the entire U.S. wind industry at the Port of Paulsboro, N.J.
-This project will be America's Largest Offshore Wind Manufacturing Hub.
-Ocean Wind, a joint venture between Ørsted and PSEG, and steel pipe manufacturer EEW, have broken ground for the EEW monopile manufacturing facility at the Port of Paulsboro Marine Terminal.
-The start of construction marks a significant milestone in delivering the largest industrial offshore wind manufacturing facility in the U.S. to date.
-Construction of the facility will be completed under a Project Labor Agreement (PLA) with the South Jersey Building Trades Council.
+In early 2023, Gloucester County finished construction of a \$375 million facility to manufacture monopile components for the entire U.S. wind industry at the Port of Paulsboro, N.J.
+This project is America's Largest Offshore Wind Manufacturing Hub at this time.
+Ocean Wind, a joint venture between Ørsted and PSEG, and steel pipe manufacturer EEW, started construction in early 2021 for the EEW monopile manufacturing facility at the Port of Paulsboro Marine Terminal.
+The completion of this project marks a significant milestone in delivering the largest industrial offshore wind manufacturing facility in the U.S. to date.
+This facility was built under a Project Labor Agreement (PLA) with the South Jersey Building Trades Council.
 Ocean Wind is an 1,110 MW offshore wind project by Ørsted and PSEG that will provide enough clean energy to power 500,000 New Jersey homes.
 Creating more than 500 skilled jobs at buildout in 2023.
-The construction of two large buildings that will support circumferential welding, sandblasting, and painting.
+There was also construction of two large buildings that will support circumferential welding, sandblasting, and painting.
 EEW has contracted with more than 30 New Jersey companies in support of design, permitting, site work, and concrete creating the beginnings of the South jersey Offshore Wind Industry supply chain that will continue to grow in our region.